-Instead, I wanted to take the time to explore the varied experiences I have in my work.
-To get a feel for the five typical days I enjoy as a career Professional Organizer, keep reading or watch the video below!
+Since each day is different, I wanted to take the time to explore the varied experiences I have in my work.
+I’ve broken it down into five typical days I enjoy as a career in professional organizing.

 - Office Days